 Ticks can spread diseases through their bites, but not every bite will make you sick.
-More information about these diseases is
+More information about these diseases is below.

 A tick’s lifecycle varies by the tick species and the climate.
 The typical tick lifecycle is one to two years.
 There are four stages of growth: egg, larva, nymph and adult.